 Muriatic acid is very strong.
 Acid contamination through breathing, in the eyes, on the skin or in the mouth is hazardous.
 If you breathe in acid fumes, you’ll start to cough.

 Rinse the eyes immediately and continuously for 15 minutes.
 Use a garden hose, a shower, a sink or the pool water.

 Don’t rub your eyes.
 Keep them open in the water to make sure they’re irrigated.
 A few small drops in the eye may not require immediate medical attention.
 A bigger exposure may indicate you should see your eye doctor right away.
 If you get acid in your mouth, rinse with milk or water.

+Don’t induce vomiting.
 Go to the nearest medical facility with the bottle or name of the chemical you swallowed.
 Acid will quickly burn skin when it comes in contact with skin.

 Rinse off minor splashes quickly.
 For prolonged exposure, rinse under a garden hose or shower.
 Remove any contaminated clothing.
 You may want to get medical attention, depending on the severity of the burn.
 Apply burn ointment and keep the area clean.

 Have an emergency plan and contact information readily available just in case.
 Make sure the adults in your home know what to do in case of an emergency.

 Use caution when handling chemicals to avoid and prevent injuries.
 For storage tips and techniques for pool maintenance, contact Texoma Country Pool and Spas in Sherman, TX.